 The old part of the town was arranged by streets: shoe street, clothes street etc. Shopping was fun.

-The sidewalks, on the other hand, were impossible.
+The sidewalks, were impossible.
 They were clogged either by parked motorbikes, or sidewalk restaurants.
 All these “restaurants” serve on kid size plastic chairs and tables.

 One morning we ate Pho (soup) for breakfast at one of these restaurants on these low chairs.
-I haven’t sat in such low chairs since I taught pre-school.
 The Pho was delicious.

 We took a side trip from Hanoi to Sapa, in the north of Vietnam near the Chinese border.
-Sapa is located in beautiful mountain terrain.
-It was a great place to hike.
+Sapa is located in beautiful mountain terrain and is a great place to hike.
 Vietnam has many tribes, and in the countryside the women still wear their beautiful and colorful tribal clothes.
 A number of different tribal women came into Sapa to sell their woven purses, clothes and jewelry.
 They also do fabulous weavings; I couldn’t resist buying a wall hanging.
-Since each tribe has unique dresses, the market place is very colorful.

 Another side trip was to the charming city of Hoi An, a UNESCO city.
-Hoi An’s dress making industry is fantastic.
-There are hundreds of shops that make clothes to order or altered.
+Hoi A specializes in dress making.
+There are hundreds of shops that make clothes to order.
 I had one dress made, and one altered.
-It is an interesting process.
-You can come with something that you want copied (I was not prepared for that), or a picture of what you want.
-Then you choose the fabric and they make it.
-There is usually at least one and often two more fittings.
+They can use a picture or an item and copy it.
+There is usually at least one fitting.
 The store we picked was right in the middle of the old town, therefore we could do the fittings between sightseeing.
 It was all done in a day.

 Myanmar:

-Myanmar is a mainly Buddhist country and has many wonderful temples and a rich culture.
+Myanmar is primarily a Buddhist country and has many wonderful temples, pagodas and a rich culture.
 We did hesitate about visiting a politically repressive country.
 However, staying away, would hurt the tour guides and other tourist businesses, and that was our rationalization for going.
 It was a fabulous adventure, and I am glad we went.

 The trip began in the main city, Yangon, which was quiet after visiting Hanoi with its many motorbikes.
 The city’s population is mixed racially; for instance, our guide was 25% Chinese, 25% Indian and 50% Burmese.
 The men and women wear a skirt made from a cloth cylinder that they tie around the waist and a plain blouse on top.
 The writing is very circular – 36 letters to the alphabet.
 The three main foods are rice, chili and cooking oil.
 The cafes use the same small table and chairs as in Vietnam.

-Being a Buddhist country, there are many beautiful pagodas.
-But the most impressive and beautiful in Yangon was the Shwe Dagon Pagoda.
+The most impressive and beautiful pagoda in Yangon was the Shwe Dagon Pagoda.
 It consists of a huge stupa surrounded by many temples.
 It was started 2500 years ago and finished in the 17th Century.
 It is totally covered with gold leaf and is 100 meters high.
 Our guide timed our visit so that we would arrive about ½ hour before sunset.
 It was impressive in the day light but after sunset when the lights were on, it just shimmered.
 It just took my breath away.

-There were also lots of Buddha statues in the pagodas.
+There were many Buddha statues in the pagodas.
 This reclining Buddha is my favorite one.
 It was so large; I could only photograph part of the body.

-One of our incredible experiences was a strenuous 3 day/2-night hike in the mountains.
-We were supposed to hike to two monasteries, where we would spend the night.
+The 3 day/2-night hike in the mountains.
+We were scheduled to hike to two monasteries, where we would spend the night.

-Unfortunately, it had been raining heavily, and although it was dry when we set off from Pindaya, the trail was extremely muddy.
+Unfortunately, it had been raining heavily, and the trail was extremely muddy.
 The red/brown clay stuck to our hiking boots like glue.
 After a few hours of slogging, we arrived at our lunch stop, a private home.
-(There are no cafes or restaurants along the way, this was not the coca cola trail of Nepal.)

 The family welcomed us upstairs to the all-purpose room.
-As we began our lunch, it began to pour.
-It rained for a solid 2 hours while we sat on mats and ate.
+While we ate, it rained for a solid 2 hours.
 Our guide felt that it would be too muddy to continue on to the monastery where we were to sleep that night, therefore, he made arrangements for us to stay at our lunch hosts’ home for the night.
 When the rain let up a bit, we visited some of the village people including a midwife and the school master.
-Our guide interpreted for us.
-Then in the evening, the host family came up to the all-purpose room (which was to be our bedroom) and watched soccer with us.
+In the evening, the host family came up to the all-purpose room (which was to be our bedroom) and watched soccer with us.
 It was very cozy.
-They complimented us and said we must have been good in a previous life to be so strong and beautiful.
-Buddhists believe in reincarnation.
-I enjoyed the home stay except for one thing.
 The house had no running water or indoor toilets.
 The outhouse (squat toilet – which I don’t mind) was in the yard, down 21 steps.
 With the rain, those steps were very slippery!!
-That is when the “pee potty” can into use.
-Luckily I had learned my lesson in my earlier travels and had one.
+Therefore, the “pee potty” came into use.
+(See Nepal trip).

 The next day, as we hiked, we saw fabulous views and lush countryside, tea plantations and magnificent orchids.
 We had lunch in a monastery.
-The head monk had been in school with our guide, and he knew English, therefore, the conversation was easy and interesting this time.
-We then continued onto our overnight monastery.
+The head monk knew English, therefore, the conversation was easy and interesting this time.

-Almost each village has a monastery, usually run by a few monks – four in our overnight monastery.
-The monastery has a large rectangular room – about the size of a school gym.
-The village people come to pray, but also to socialize.
+That night we slept in a village monastery run by four monks.
+There was a large rectangular room – about the size of a school gym.
+The village people came to pray, but also to socialize.
 Since it was Sunday, the village children were there to watch TV, because the individual houses do not have electricity.
 The monastery is a holy place – shoes off no shorts, but it is also a homey place.
 The monks were very welcoming.
 We had a fairly private place to sleep but the monastery’s toilet was even further from the building and even on a more slippery slope than at the house the previous night.

-One of the fun of traveling without a group (but with guides when you need them) is that you have time on your own to enjoy adventures.
-Here is a mild adventure we had while staying at Inle Lake.
-Our resort advertised a spa off-site 2 miles away, which we decided to check it out one afternoon.
-They offer car service, but the car was not available when we were ready.
-The receptionist thought it would be back in half an hour, but she was a bit hazy on this.
-Since it was only 2 miles away, we decided to walk.
-We walked about 30 minutes and came to a hotel called Cherry Spa hotel.
-It didn’t seem like we had walked 2 miles but we decided to ask if they were the spa.
-They said yes, invited us in.
-We were the only ones there.
+Our resort advertised an off-site spa two miles away.
+The hotel car was not available when we were ready to go, therefore we decided to walk.
+After about 30 minutes we came to a hotel called Cherry Spa Hotel.
+We asked if they were the spa we were looking for and they said yes, and invited us in.
 They cranked up the hot pool, cleaned it and filled it, and gave us towels and a place to change.
 We really enjoyed the mineral pool.
 Afterwards, they gave us a room to shower in and the towels as well.
 For all this, they wanted $2 per person.
 The spa desk called our hotel and a car came to pick us up.
 That is when we learned that it was not the spa associated with our hotel.
 The one that is connected to our hotel is fancy and is another 1/2 mile down the road.
 The Cherry Spa Hotel was definitely a class B Spa/hotel.
 But they were so friendly and welcoming that I am glad we went to the wrong spa.

 Mandalay – the name evokes such romance.
 Unfortunately, the city itself was not particularly charming.
 However, being there allowed us to experience a couple of wonderful places.